Expo 2008: Torre del Agua

-The Water Tower hosted the exposition Water for life where "audiovisual media and lighting play a key role in the way the contents are communicated".
+The Torre del Agua hosted the exposition Water for life where "audiovisual media and lighting play a key role in the way the contents are communicated".

 Aquarium

 This thematic pavilion, which remained in operation after the expo, is the biggest freshwater aquarium in Europe, with 300 species of fauna from rivers around the world in 60 tanks or terrariums.
 Rivers represented are: